MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

     the MPAS mesh.
 This dataset is used in E3SM for compsets with data iceberg freshwater fluxes (``DIB``).

+:py:class:`compass.ocean.tests.global_ocean.files_for_e3sm.write_coeffs_reconstruct.WriteCoeffsReconstruct`
+    is used to do a one-time-step forward run to write out coefficients ``coeff_reconstruct`` for reconstructing vector fields at cell centers from normal values at edges.
+These can be used in combination with the

 files_for_e3sm for an existing mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~